disneystreaming/smithy4s/modules/docs/src/01-overview/03-cli.md

 title: Installation (CLI)
 ---

-Beside the provided SBT plugin, smithy4s can be used as a CLI.
-It allows to generate Scala code and OpenAPI specs from smithy specs.
+Beside the provided sbt plugin, smithy4s can be used as a CLI.
+It allows generating Scala code and OpenAPI specs from smithy specs.

-We recommend using [coursier](https://get-coursier.io/docs/cli-launch) to install/run it
+We recommend using [coursier](https://get-coursier.io/docs/cli-launch) to install/run it.

 #### Installation